BekmyrzaDz/Neobis-CRM/README.md

 # Neolabs-CRM

-Neolabs - system for customer management, quality control, monitoring of conversion and automation of business processes.
+Neolabs-CRM - CRM (Customer Relationship Management) System for quality control, monitoring of conversion and automation of business processes.

 I want to warn you that the backend of the project has run out of subscriptions.
-That's why I added screenshots to the readmi file of this project.
+That's why I added screenshots to the readme file of this project.

 ### Installation ⚙️

-__Clone git repository__
+**Clone git repository**

 ```
 https://github.com/BekmyrzaDz/neolabs-crm.git
 ```

-__Installation dependencies__
+**Installation dependencies**

 ```
 npm install
 ```

-__Run__
+**Run**

 ```
 npm run dev
 ```